ten-protocol/foundation/governance-guidelines.md

 Board meetings shall be limited to the Board Directors, and shall follow the requirements for quorum and voting outlined in these guidelines.

 The Board meetings shall be conducted in private, but in the interest of transparency, public minutes shall be published within one week following their approval by the Board.
-[GT] Does the minute taker need to be specified?
-[GT] Is there a criteria for quorum?

 5 Governance Proposals
 ======================